 All of us performance marketers have heard the famous phrase about reaching “the right people, in the right place, and at the right time”.
 However, how you approach these people is an important question to answer as well.

-In this post, we’ll help you reach the 72%, by effectively mastering the Google Ads localization process for your team.
+In this post, we'll help you capture this growing multilingual audience, by effectively mastering the Google Ads localization process for your team.

 Let’s look at some examples.

-Cryptocurrency search in Sweden – more than 4x lower estimated low range bid:
+Cryptocurrency search in Sweden – more than 3x higher search volume in native language:

 Travel insurance in Spain – more than 4 x higher search volume in native language: